Group Size

 Trek to Pangboche

 Leaving the Base Camp, we will follow the easy trail to the lower altitudes.
-We will retrace the route through the wide valley of Khumbu River and walk past pretty tiny Sherpa settlements of Orsho and Shomare to Pangboche.
-Pangboche is popular for its oldest monastery in Khumbu region.
-We can rejoice the views of Everest, Ama Dablam, Thamserku, Kangtaiga and Kongde ridges and Imja Tse River from Pengboche village.
+We will retrace the route through the wide valley of the Khumbu River and walk past the pretty tiny Sherpa settlements of Orsho and Shomare to Pangboche.
+Pangboche is popular for its oldest monastery in the Khumbu region.
+From Pengboche village, we can enjoy views of Everest, Ama Dablam, Thamserku, Kangtaiga, Kongde ridges, and the Imja Tse River.

 Meals: